Nimr (armored personnel carrier)

-The Nimr (نمر) is a family of all-terrain military armored personnel carrier (APC) vehicles, co-developed with Russia's Military Industrial Company and produced by NIMR Automotive LLC in the United Arab Emirates.
-The Nimr is designed specifically for military operations in the harsh desert climates found in the Middle East.
+The Nimr (نمر) is a family of all-terrain military armored personnel carrier (APC) vehicles produced by NIMR Automotive LLC in the United Arab Emirates.
+Nimr is designed specifically for military operations in harsh climates.

-Development and design
+History

-The Nimr is a multipurpose vehicle intended to address the requirements for replacement of existing 4×4 APCs, primarily in the Middle East and Asia.
+Nimr was developed as a multipurpose vehicle intended to address the requirements for APCs to meet demanding duty-cycle requirements for off-road performance in harsh climates.

-Production of the first prototype of Nimr vehicles was conducted by engineers from a subsidiary of GAZ and the first prototype of the vehicles was introduced in 2000.
-Further development was undertaken by Bin Jabr Group, which teamed up with Rheinmetall and MBDA to incorporate air defense and anti-tank defense mechanisms, called NIMRAD and NIMRAT.
+Production of the first prototype of Nimr vehicles was performed by Emirates Defence Technology (EDT).
+The first prototype of the vehicle was conducted by engineers from a subsidiary of GAZ and further development of 4×4 and 6×6 vehicles was carried out by the Bin Jabr Group.
+The first prototype of the vehicles was introduced in 2000.
+Bin Jabr Group teamed up with Rheinmetall and MBDA to incorporate air defense and anti-tank defense mechanisms, called NIMRAD and NIMRAT.
 The first Nimr vehicle was unveiled to the public at IDEX 2007.

 In February 2009, Bin Jabr Group and Tawazun Holdings set up a joint venture to produce the vehicle which was called Nimr Automotive LLC.

 The production facilities are located in the Tawazun Industrial Park in Abu Dhabi.

 In July 2012, Algeria and the United Arab Emirates signed an agreement for production of the armored vehicle in Algeria for the North African market.

-Combat service

-AJBAN variants have been used in the 2023 and onwards Sudanese civil war with a number reported to have been captured from the Rapid Support Forces.
+Nimr Ajban has been spotted patrolling the streets of Khartoum, Sudan in 2019 during the Sudanese revolution.
+Nimr Ajban has also been used onwards during the Sudanese civil war reportedly by the Rapid Support Forces.

 Features

+Modular armor

-Modular armor: Base protection meets STANAG 4569 Level 1 (resistant to 7.62mm rounds, artillery fragments, and anti-personnel mines).
+Base protection meets STANAG 4569 Level 1 (resistant to 7.62mm rounds, artillery fragments, and anti-personnel mines).
 Optional add-on armor upgrades protection to Level 3 or 4 for ballistic threats and Level 3a/2b for mining resistance.

+Mobility

-Mobility: Equipped with a double-wishbone independent suspension, central tire inflation system (CTIS), and a top speed exceeding 130 km/h.
+Equipped with a double-wishbone independent suspension, central tire inflation system (CTIS), and a top speed exceeding 130 km/h.
 The 6×6 variant has an operational range of 800 km.

+Payload and capacity

-Payload and capacity: The 6×6 APC transports up to 10–12 personnel, with a payload capacity of 1.8 Tonnes.
+The 6×6 APC transports up to 10–12 personnel, with a payload capacity of 1.8 Tonnes.